-The Nomination and Remuneration Committee obtains independent advice on the appropriateness of remuneration packages.
+The Nomination and Remuneration Committee periodically obtains independent advice on the appropriateness of remuneration packages, as well as benchmarking comparable company remuneration data.
 It also plays a role in evaluation of the performance of the Managing Director and management succession planning.
 This role includes the responsibility for incentive performance packages, superannuation entitlements, retirement and termination entitlements, fringe benefit policies, professional indemnity and liability insurance policies.